Regarding the Pain of Others: Contents

-While challenging a certain number of common ideas concerning images of pain, horror, and atrocity (including some to which she contributed), Regarding the Pain of Others both underscores their importance and undercuts hopes that they can communicate very much.
+While challenging a certain number of common ideas concerning images of pain, horror, and atrocity, Regarding the Pain of Others both underscores their importance and undercuts hopes that they can communicate very much.
 On the one hand, narrative and framing confer upon images most of their meaning, and on the other, Sontag says, those who have not lived through such things "can't understand, can't imagine" the experiences such images represent.